vackosar/vackosar.github.io/_posts/2023-11-15-Rockefellers-Quotes-Gratitude-Fictional-Letters.md

 - He was engaged in different enterprises; he used to tell me about these things, explaining their significance; and he taught me the principles and methods of business.
 From early boyhood I kept a little book which I remember I called Ledger A—and this little volume is still preserved—containing my receipts and expenditures as well as an account of the small sums that I was taught to give away regularly.
 - It is for Americans to see that foreign investors are well and honestly treated, so that they will never regret purchases of our securities.
 - I can think of nothing less pleasurable than a life devoted to pleasure.
+- I am convinced that we want to study more and more not to enslave ourselves to things and get down more nearly to the Benjamin Franklin idea of living, and take our bowl of porridge on a table without any table cloth.
+- Going back . . . to my early business days and boyhood, the Baptists I knew listened to their consciences and their religious instructions, not only did not dance in public places but did not dance anywhere and did not even concede the reputability of dancing. . . .
+The theater was considered a source of depravity, to be shunned by conscientious Christians.
 - As I study wealthy men, I can see but one way in which they can secure a real equivalent for money spent, and that is to cultivate a taste for giving where the money may produce an effect which will be a lasting gratification.
 - Good management consists of showing average people how to do the work of superior people.
 - The whole system of proper relations, whether it be in commerce, or in the Church, or in the sciences, rests on honor.
 Able business men seek to confine their dealings to people who tell the truth and keep their promises; and the representatives of the Church, who are often prone to attack business men as a type of what is selfish and mean, have some great lessons to learn, and they will gladly learn them as these two types of workers grow closer together.